 Do you prefer the crispy-chewy edges of a brownie or the cake-like center?
 Me??
 I am obsessed with the edges.
-This Brownie Cookie recipe gives you the best of both worlds in a cookie!
+This Brownie Cookies recipe which gives you the best of both worlds in a cookie!

 I will admit that a few times I have gone a little bit crazy and cut away more than my fair share of the edges of a pan of brownies (I mean who hasn’t??).
 It’s just too good not to!
 I like a good fudgy brownie with crisp edges.
 My husband likes the cake-like center, so we get along juuuust fine, lol!
 The kids take what they can get.
 Or maybe we take what we can get with a teen boy in the house, he’s the one I have to hide the brownies from!!

-Connor seriously loves brownies to the point that for his First Holy Communion, I made an 8-pound on a huge sheet pan (since he’s not into cake).
+Connor seriously loves brownies to the point that for his First Holy Communion, I made an 8-pound on a huge sheet pan (since he’s not into any cake).
 Boy was that something!
 Connor also is a cookie monster (just like his momma).
-So over the years, I have made Homemade Brownie Brittle and this Brownie Cookie recipe, which keep my boy very happy!
+So over the years, I have made more brownies that I can count, homemade brownie brittle and of course these cookies which keep my boy very happy!

-If you like brownies, chocolate or cookies in general then you will dig this Brownie Cookie recipe.
-You can choose to bake this Brownie Cookie recipe less or more, depending on what you want them to be.
+If you like brownies are a chocolate lover, or are a fan of cookies in general then you will love these Brownie Cookies recipe.
+You can choose to bake these less or more, depending on what you want them to be.
 Less bake time = a gooier (is that a word??) center, more bake time = more crunch.
 You can also cut down the chocolate by 2-4 oz to make them less rich.
 Choose to use traditional cocoa or dark chocolate cocoa (if you are a dark chocolate fan.

 I’ve even substituted Chambord for the vanilla (1 TBS total) for a different flavor (a hint of raspberry).